There’s growing evidence experts are worse than random on any prediction, yet we still insist on listening to experts. Why?

 There’s inherent risk mitigation in that.
 We pre-culled the truly dangerous and scary and the boring and not worth doing.
 It’s not truly random, but it’s definitely an emotional trick that alleviates us from the burden of doubt and fears and obsessive reading of random blogs for information to help us make good decisions.

 Just do it, right?
 Go with random.
 The data works out.
 (5 out of 5 experts agree) You’ll get to where you want quicker with less effort.
 If you want to start business, instead of taking courses on how to start a business, just jot down a few things in your head that might be in that direction, and try it.

 Wanna hedge your bets?
 Protect yourself from the downside?
 Drop off the highest stakes in your bet, like quitting your job.
 Then draw what’s left from a hat.

 And bias for action.
 That’s the key.

 Maybe a week, or month.
 Take in the data, look at the results, decide on the things you want more of and a few that you want less of (vector thinking), then jot down how you might achieve those things, and randomly pick again.

 This is a feedback loop.
 Feedback loops enable all of the biological life to exist and thrive.
+They even make manufacturing processes, and robots work.
+It's literally the scientific method.
 And they are exactly what makes self driving cars work.